eabeam/ec200.f20/content/assignment/02-lab.md

 is that you can create do-files, essentially small programs that will run your analysis again and again, in exactly the same way.
 For econometric analysis this is CRUCIAL.

 A do-file can be written in any text file and then saved with the extension `.do`, but we'll use the do-file editor.
-Open a new do-file by clicking on the do-file button.
-Save it as "StataLab1.do"
+You can start a new do-file by clicking on the do-file button.
+Or, you can open the do-file template.

 The do-file editor is where we will write our programs, and it has some nice color coding to help us avoid mistakes.
 For your problem sets and